 The following guide serves as a typical program of study (assuming no remedial work is necessary) upon which the Supervisory Committee develops each graduate student's particular program of study.
 It is the responsibility of the Supervisory Committee to assure an appropriate program of study for each student.
 It is within the Committee's purview to require additional courses that are not listed below, to substitute particular courses for others listed below, and to tailor the program to the needs of the student in anyway that it deems educationally mandated.
 The student needs to be certain that he/she is working directly with the Committee, and choosing courses that reflect the Committee's suggestions and requirements, at all times.
-For entrance requirements, please see the Introduction to the School of Music booklet, or our website: (http://music.washington.edu/advising).
+For entrance requirements, please see our website: (http://music.washington.edu/advising).
 At least 30 credits must be taken at the University of Washington.
 The distribution of credits is given below.

 |Major Area: 26|

 |Enroll in performance study (private lessons) for 18 credits or until performance requirements are satisfied:|